decred/politeia/politeia.md

 2. 8 hours to add the call, determine what status to set when and figure out what statistics to return.
 3. 4 hours to add refclient validation tests.
-4. 2 hours to add RPC to politeiawwwcli
+4. 2 hours to add RPC to piwww

 In addition allow for 1 hour of overhead (going back and forth on slack/github etc).
 This will bring the grand total to 17 hours at a rate of $40/h.
 This